Final report for LNE22-448R

 On November 14, 2023 we convened a group of major players in the Northeast dual-use agriculture sphere for a knowledge sharing session.
 Participants included those from UMaine Extension, UMass Extension, State of Maine Department of Agriculture, Conservation, and Forestry (DACF), State of Massachusetts Department of Agricultural Resources (MDAR), Maine Governor’s Energy Office (GOE), Maine Farmland Trust, American Farmland Trust, ReVision Energy, and BlueWave Solar.
 A summary of relevant information that we learned can be found in the Results section of the 2023 Research report linked above.
 14 people attended this hybrid vent held in Augusta, ME.

 Field Days: Getting the research project off the ground in collaboration with Paul Sweetland, the host farmer, was our focus in year one.
-In 2023, we hosted a dual-use solar field day in Rockport at the research site on June 7 which was attended by 17 farmers.
+In 2022 we held In 2023, we hosted a dual-use solar field day in Rockport at the research site on June 7 which was attended by 17 farmers.

 Webpage: The Dual-use Solar webpage was created on the UMaine Extension Website.
 In creating this page, we have connected with Maine Farmland Trust and American Farmland Trust about their work on dual-use solar and plan on including them more as this project progresses.

-The 2023 Wild Blueberry Dual-use Solar Grower Report has been compiled and is in the process of distribution to 100 farmers and 10 interested ag service providers.
-2023 Wild Blueberry Dual-Use Solar Report
+Grower Report: The 2023 and 2024 Wild Blueberry Dual-use Solar Grower Reports were compiled and was distributed to 130 farmers and 25 interested ag service providers over the two years.
+2023 Wild Blueberry Dual-Use Solar Report and the 2024 report is attached here as a PDF because website changes are underway.

 The 2022 Wild Blueberry Dual-use Solar Grower Report compiled and distributed to 70 interested farmers and 30 interested ag service providers.
 UMaine Dual-Use Solar Report 2022_Calderwood